xdanieldzd/xdanieldzd.github.io/about.md

 permalink: /about/
 ---

 Nothing to see here yet.
-Check back in a few days or so.
+Check back in a few ~~days~~ months or so.